There has always been an on-going debate on whether it makes sense to purchase a home. Questions like:

 Whoops!
 This a real estate blog…I better get back to the subject at hand – return on investment; rent vs. own.

 Given our current economic condition, many folks are suffering from unemployment and in many cases homes have lost significant value.
 One might reason, given the current conditions, that it would not make sense – financially, to own a home.
-But an interesting study that was made over a 100-year time period (which certainly included many ups and downs in the economic condition) shows that ultimately there is financial benefit to owning a home.
+Various studies over long periods of time (100 year) indicated that ultimately there is financial benefit to owning a home.
 In some family situations, the home is the key asset owned by the family.
 It, of course, implies that the longer a home is held (and potentially passed onto to heirs) the more beneficial to the family financial situation.

-For a very informative and interesting 9-part (short) articles related to home ownership vs. ownership of stock see -Stocks vs. Real Estate
+For an interesting 9-part article related to home ownership vs. ownership of stock see –Stocks vs. Real Estate

 Note that the above article leans more towards stock ownership than real estate.
 [Hey, aren’t you a real estate broker?
 What are ya think’n?]
 Fair and balanced, I guess.
 I’m just trying to be honest and help folks to give consideration to various factors.
 There are articles that lean the other way too.
 Take a look at this article (U.S. Becoming ‘Rentership’ Society) that shows survey results of 2500 families: